mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 }
 ```

-For our local value front_door_endpoint_name we will use the [Random Provider - random_id](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/id) resource to help us create a unique name for our Front Door endpoint.
+For my local value front_door_endpoint_name I will use the [Random Provider - random_id](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/id) resource to help us create a unique name for my Front Door endpoint.

 ### Front Door Endpoint

 In Azure Front Door, an [endpoint](https://learn.microsoft.com/en-us/azure/frontdoor/endpoint?tabs=azurecli) is a logical grouping of one or more routes that are associated with domain names.
-Each endpoint is assigned a domain name by Front Door, and you can associate your own custom domains by using routes.
+Each endpoint is assigned a domain name by Front Door, and I can associate my own custom domains by using routes.

-We need to configure an endpoint for our Front Door profile.
-To do this we will use the [azurerm_cdn_frontdoor_endpoint](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_endpoint) resource.
+I need to configure an endpoint for my Front Door profile.
+To do this I will use the [azurerm_cdn_frontdoor_endpoint](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_endpoint) resource.

 #### resource_cdn.tf
 ```tf